paypal/squbs/docs/httpclient.md

-# Akka HTTP Client on Steroids
+# pekko HTTP Client on Steroids

 ### Overview

-`squbs-httpclient` project adds operationalization aspects to [Akka HTTP Host-Level Client-Side API](http://doc.akka.io/docs/akka-http/current/scala/http/client-side/host-level.html) while keeping the Akka HTTP API.
+`squbs-httpclient` project adds operationalization aspects to [pekko HTTP Host-Level Client-Side API](http://doc.pekko.io/docs/pekko-http/current/scala/http/client-side/host-level.html) while keeping the pekko HTTP API.
 Here is the list of features it adds:

 * [Service Discovery](#service-discovery-chain): Lets any service discovery mechanism to be plugged in and allows resolving HTTP endpoints by string identifiers, e.g., `paymentserv`.
 * [Per Client configuration](#per-client-configuration): Let's each client to individually override defaults in `application.conf`.
-* [Pipeline](#pipeline): Allows a `Bidi`Akka Streams flow to be registered globally or individually for clients.
+* [Pipeline](#pipeline): Allows a `Bidi`pekko Streams flow to be registered globally or individually for clients.
 * [Metrics](#metrics): Provides [Codahale Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) out-of-the-box for each client **without** AspectJ.
 * [JMX Beans](#jmx-beans): Exposes the configuration of each client as JMX beans.
 * [Circuit Breaker](#circuit-breaker): Provides resiliency with a stream based circuit breaker.